doctaphred/gitsync/README.md

 - `brew install fswatch` [(or however you wanna get it)](https://github.com/emcrisostomo/fswatch)
 - `cp gitsync somewhere/in/your/path/`
-    - Or just, y'know, invoke it directly.
+    - Or just invoke it directly.
+    - Or just, y'know, don't.

 ## Usage (seriously, just don't)